S2-group/NAPPA/README.md

 ### Test Apps

-Contains a repository of sample Android apps developed with the purpouse of testing NAPPA.
+Contains a repository of sample Android apps developed with the purpose of testing NAPPA.
 For more details on how to test NAPPA in the available sample apps, refer to its [README](Test-App/README.md).

 ## How to cite NAPPA